ConstructionOnline Blog

 Avoiding Difficult Clients From the Start

-You probably won’t completely get rid of difficult clients, but there are a few ways you can decrease the amount of unreasonable clients you sign on before the project even starts.
+Difficult clients won't ever completely disappear, but there are a few ways you can decrease the amount of unreasonable clients you sign on before the project even starts.

 Look for Red Flags

-Here are a few notable red flags to watch out for:
+Here are a few notable red flags to watch out for in your construction clients:

-- They think they know more than you and your team
+• Think they are more knowledgeable than you and your team

 Clearly Define Project Expectations Upfront